 Now a Major Motion Picture

 Iris’s grandmother wrote the famous high-fantasy Elementia series but Iris wants nothing to do with it.
-She’s never read the books and she barely ever met her grandmother but that doesn’t stop the trilogy’s fans from wanting a piece of her and her family.
+She’s never read the books and she barely even met her grandmother but that doesn’t stop the trilogy’s fans from wanting a piece of her and her family.
 Iris fears what the fandom is capable of—and that’s before the movie adaptation begins filming.
 But when Iris tries to shut down the production, she learns she doesn’t have the story quite right.
 A fun light-hearted read!

 Their fantasy is her reality in this bright and uplifting contemporary coming-of-age novel by the acclaimed author of Breaking Sky and You Were Here.

 Iris Thorne wants to blaze her own path.
 That’s easier said than done when you’re the granddaughter of M. E. Thorne, famous author of the Elementia series, hailed as the feminist response to J. R. R. Tolkien’s Lord of the Rings.
 And with a major motion picture adaptation of her grandmother’s books in the works, Iris can say goodbye to her dream of making her own way in the music industry.

 So when Iris and her brother get invited to the film set in Ireland, she’s pretty sure the trip will be a nightmare.
 Except Iris can’t deny the rugged beauty of the Irish countryside.
 And brushing shoulders with the hot, young cast isn’t awful, especially the infuriatingly charming lead, Eamon O’Brien.
 Iris even finds the impassioned female director inspiring.
 But when the filming falls into jeopardy, everything Iris thought she knew about Elementia—and herself—is in question.
 Will making a film for the big screen help Iris to see the big picture?